The Importance of a Routine as a Creative Individual/Designer

 1. It Allows Free Flow of Thoughts and Ideas

 When you set a routine for your work, considering the deadline if any, you also give yourself the gift of time and calmness.
-With that sense of peace and calm, you also allow yourself to think freely and open the gates to free flow of thoughts and ideas.
-With these unrestricted flows of thoughts, you can ideate and curate better creative projects.
+With that sense of peace and calm, you also allow yourself to think freely and open the gates to the free flow of thoughts and ideas.
+With this unrestricted flow of thoughts, you can ideate and curate better creative projects.

 2. It Lets it Take its Own Sweet Time

 Although it is not always possible to give a creative project a lot of time, a considerable amount of time is still a boon.
 With no extreme deadline looming over your head, you can let your creativity take some sweet time in giving the best results.
 Creativity is anyway known to take its own time and that patience certainly pays off.
 However, again this is only possible if this is planned in advance in a routine.

 Why A Life Without Routines Dims Your Light Down

 While having a routine in place makes your life easier by miles, not having one can have some disadvantages as a creative being.
 We’ve already taken you through those, but here’s a quick glance at it once again.